Taiwan's Cathay in talks with China banks on investment

 “Cathay is putting pressure on the government.
 They want more opening in regulation so that they can do more business in China,” said an analyst at a U.S.-based brokerage house, asking for anonymity.

-The banking sector rose 3.7 percent, outpacing the broader market’s 1.37 percent rise.
-(Reporting by Faith Hung; editing by Jonathan Standing)
+The banking sector .TFII rose 3.7 percent, outpacing the broader market's .TWII 1.37 percent rise.